jhapriyansh/repocraft/README.md

 # RepoCraft
-RepoCraft is an innovative tool that transforms GitHub repositories into high-quality documentation, portfolio entries, resume bullets, and LinkedIn posts.
-This project aims to simplify the process of showcasing projects and skills, providing a seamless experience for developers to highlight their work.
+RepoCraft is an innovative tool that transforms GitHub repositories into high-quality documentation, portfolio entries, resume bullets, and LinkedIn posts, simplifying the process of showcasing projects and skills for developers.

 ## Features
 * Generate documentation for GitHub repositories